-Mr. Pedde is a frequent conductor and clinician throughout the United States.
-He has conducted the LCMS Worship Institute Children’s Choir, both the WELS National Worship Convention Festival and Children’s Choirs, numerous Circle the State with Song festivals, the American Hymn Society, the National Conference of Pastoral Musicians, the National Disciples of Christ Conference, American Choral Directors Association (ACDA) all state choirs in Kentucky and New Mexico, Indiana Music Education Association honor choir, and honor choirs and workshops throughout the United States.
-Mr. Pedde frequently acts as a consultant to churches on Liturgical Worship and Children’s Choir.
-In 2003 he premiered the work “The Wraggle Taggle Gypsies” by Irish composer Mary McAuliffe at the National Concert Hall in Dublin.
-Founder and artistic director of the Coastal Song Choir Festival.
+Mr. Pedde is a frequent conductor and clinician throughout the United States including the LCMS Worship Institute Children’s Choir, the WELS National Convention Festival and Children’s Choirs, Indiana Circle the State with Song festivals, the American Hymn Society, the National Conference of Pastoral Musicians, the National Disciples of Christ Conference, American Choral Directors Association all-state choirs in Kentucky, Georgia, Mississippi, and New Mexico, and the Indiana Music Education Association Middle School and Elementary honor choirs.
+Mr. Pedde frequently is a consultant to churches on Liturgical Worship and Children’s Choir.
+In 2003 he premiered the work The Wraggle Taggle Gypsies by Irish composer Mary McAuliffe at the National Concert Hall in Dublin.
+He is the founder and artistic director of the Coastal Song Choir Festival.

-Mr. Pedde is a member of the National Association for Music Educators, American Choral Directors Association, John Feierabend Association Choral Committee, and Indiana Music Education Association (IMEA).
-He is also a member of the Indiana Choral Directors Association where he has served on the board and as Repertoire and Standards chair for Boy’s and Children’s Choirs.
-He also serves as a solo and ensemble and organizational judge for the Indiana State School Music Association and as a clinician for IMEA’s ensembles.
-Mr. Pedde also serves as chair for the Consortium of Indiana Children’s Choirs.
+Mr. Pedde is a member of the NAfME, ACDA, IMEA, and ICDA.
+He also served as a solo and ensemble and organizational judge for ISSMA and as a clinician for IMEA’s ensembles.
+Mr. Pedde serves as chair for the Consortium of Indiana Children’s Choirs.